 And bullying is not as rare in Singapore as you think.
 A 2015 study conducted by the Organisation of Economic Co-operation and Development found that 25.1% of students in Singapore reported experiencing bullying acts at least a few times per month.
 Startlingly, another local survey found that 40 per cent of victims said they also cyber-bullied others.

+As parents, we need to keep a close eye on our children's well-being.
 Some signs that your child could be experiencing bullying:

 - Injuries that cannot be explained